Rahim Sopori: Major works and themes

 The biography and the majority of the written works of Sopori were collected and preserved by educationalist Mohammad Amin Shakeeb, who went from village to village in Kashmir in search of poems by Sopori, and collected them in a work named "Rahim Sahab Sopori", first published in Urdu and later translated into English.
 Some of his poems are found in Shafi Shauq's work "Kashmiri Sufi Poetry".

 Rahim Sopori wrote primarily in the Kashmiri language, and most of his surviving poetry is in Kashmiri.
 However, he also composed some verses in Persian, one of which was recited during Muhammad Iqbal's visit to Kashmir in 1931.
 His collected Kashmiri poems have been preserved in a volume dedicated to his work.
 His spiritual legacy was passed on through dozens of short poems and devotional songs, especially qaseedas (odes), that were memorized and passed down in Sufi circles across the Valley.
 His poetry often refers to the emotions of love, longing, and deep devotion.
 He often wrote from the perspective of the ashiq (the lover) searching for the Beloved, who is either God or sometimes symbolically the spiritual master.
-Many of his poems are also tributes to the Prophet Muhammad.
+Many of his poems are also tributes to the Islamic prophet Muhammad.

 Sopori's poetry blends different traditions, including free use of Sanskrit-derived words and Hindu mystical imagery, reflecting the syncretic culture of Sopore in his time.
 One scholar observed that Sopori's writings balance Islamic Sufi mysticism and elements of Kashmir Shaivism.

 Another key feature of Sopori's poetry is his use of everyday Kashmiri idiom.
 Though he wrote in the Sopore dialect, he infused it with a mix of Persian, Arabic, and Sanskrit words.
 His verses became popular in Sufi mehfils (spiritual gatherings), where they were recited or sung over several generations.